When you say stupid shit and read it back almost 2 decades later when you’re cleaning up your blog

 In case nobody’s noticed, my Perfect Bookstore post has garnered a wee bit of attention here and there around the interwebz, thanks to @RonHogan who linked me in GalleyCat and then Teleread picked me up.

-I’ve been to very few of the pingbacks, but of the ones I have, quite a few of them described the post as cheeky*.
-I like that.
+I’ve been to very few of the pingbacks, but of the ones I have, quite a few of them described the post as cheeky.1 I like that.
 I like that they recognized that instead of presenting it like I was completely serious and the plan/design was complete.
 I have lots of ideas about a whole lot of things.
 Most of them are half-assed.

-*My vision of “cheeky” is Mary Poppins standing in front of her mirror and lightly chastising her reflection for one-upping her (at 3:00).
+1. My vision of “cheeky” is Mary Poppins standing in front of her mirror and lightly chastising her reflection for one-upping her.
+So, um, for non-regular visitors to the blog, I’m pretty cheeky about everything.

 PSA for LDS publishers